iamirmasoud/facial_keypoint_detection/README.md

 ### Download the trained model

 You can use my pre-trained model for your own experimentation.
-To use it, [download](https://www.dropbox.com/s/peuk41xdy90z51o/keypoints_model.pt?raw=1) the model and place it in the subdirectory `models`.
+To use it, [download](https://www.dropbox.com/s/peuk41xdy90z51o/keypoints_model.pt?raw=1) the model and place it in a directory called `models`.

 ## Jupyter Notebooks
-The project is structured as a series of Jupyter notebooks that should be run in sequential order:
+The project is structured as a series of Jupyter Notebooks that should be run in sequential order:

 ### [1_Dataset_Exploration notebook](1_Dataset_Exploration.ipynb)

-This notebook initializes the [COCO API](https://github.com/cocodataset/cocoapi) (the "pycocotools" library) used to access data from the MS COCO (Common Objects in Context) dataset, which is "commonly used to train and benchmark object detection, segmentation, and captioning algorithms."
+We'll load the images of faces and their keypoints and visualize them in this notebook.
+This set of image data has been extracted from the [YouTube Faces Dataset](https://www.cs.tau.ac.il/~wolf/ytfaces/), which includes videos of people in YouTube videos.
+These videos have been fed through some processing steps and turned into sets of image frames containing one face and the associated keypoints.

+This facial keypoints dataset consists of 5770 color images.

+- 3462 of these images are training images will be used to create a model to predict keypoints.
+- 2308 are test images, which will be used to test the accuracy of the model.

 ### [2_Training notebook](2_Training.ipynb)